trueos/pcbsd/src-qt5/docs/advanced.rst

 .. image:: images/server3.png

 For security reasons, you should not login as the *root* user.
-For this reason, the wizard requires you to create a primary user account that will be used to login to the FreeBSD system.
+For this reason, the wizard requires you to create a primary user account that will be used to login to the server.
 This account will automatically be added to the *wheel* group, allowing that user to :command:`su` to the root account when administrative access is required.

 This screen contains the following fields: